Xunnamius/cli-utils/docs/src/type-aliases/CliErrorOptions.md

 > `optional` **dangerouslyFatal**: `boolean`

-This option is similar in intent to yargs's `exitProcess()` function, except applied more granularly.
+This option is similar in intent to Yargs's `exitProcess()` function, except applied more granularly.

 Normally, [runProgram](../functions/runProgram.md) never throws and never calls `process.exit`,